-(6) In-demand training: Describe the process utilized by the local board to ensure that training provided is linked to in-demand industry sectors or occupations in the local area, or in another area to which a participant is willing to relocate.
-WIOA §134(c)(G)(iii)
+(6) In-demand training: Describe how the local board ensures training provided is linked to indemand industry sectors or occupations in the local area, or in another area to which a participant is willing to relocate (WIOA §134(c)(G)(iii)).

 Prior to full enactment of the WIOA, CSCLM began the process of developing a strategic plan that would be implemented prior to July 1, 2015.
 A major component of that plan was to determine the industry sectors that are most prominent or emerging in our area.
 Planning sessions included third party consultants, educators, community agencies and economic development entities.
 Through the process it was determined that our targeted industries are: manufacturing, health care, information technology and transportation, distribution and logistics.
+Most recently in December of 2017 our Board added Construction to our targeted sectors.
+This was fueled in part by a series of recent hurricanes in the area that created a skill shortage, but also a general rebound in our economy that had already garnered the attention of the Board.

-Once the sectors were defined, discussions took place with our business led committees to define the occupations in which training would be made available.
+With sectors defined, discussions took place with our business led committees to define the occupations in which training would be made available.
 The list of occupations was refined, validated for need against several LMI sources and training providers selected based on their program performance.
 Currently CSCLM has a detailed policy and procedure for the local selection of training providers and their associated programs based on Florida Education & Training Placement Information Program (FETPIP), local MIS data and input from area stakeholders.
 Training providers and targeted occupations are reviewed on an annual basis to determine continued performance and need.
 Ongoing input from partnering agencies, educators, economic development, and business leaders allows for our Area Targeted Occupation List (ATOL) to be a living document that can change with the current economy and local business needs.

 Occasions arise when individuals may wish to attend training out of our area for targeted occupations.
 This often occurs when a trainee resides near another county/workforce area with a closer training institution.
 When this happens we refer to the other area's eligible training provider list.
 Approval for attendance at an educator not on our local list may be given by senior management if the training provider has been vetted and approved by the other workforce area.
-A denial to the request will be given in instances where the provider has not been approved by the other area.
+A denial to the request may be given in instances where the provider has not been approved by the other area.

-- (7) Employer Engagement: Please describe the strategies and services that will be used in the local area to: - A. facilitate engagement of employers, including small employers and employers in in-demand industry sectors and occupations, in workforce development programs;
+(7) Employer Engagement: Describe strategies and services used in the local area to:

+A. Facilitate engagement of employers, including small employers and employers in in-demand industry sectors and occupations, in workforce development programs;

-CSCLM uses information from the Salesforce software platform as a customer relationship management (CRM) tool to allow best-in-class management of its interactions with stakeholders/employers.
+CSCLM uses information from the Salesforce software platform as a customer relationship management (CRM) tool to allow best-in-class management of its interactions with stakeholders/businesses.
 This CRM system allows us to work together and enhance collaborative opportunities from a business services perspective.
-Core program partners are engaged in conversations to explore using this system in their business outreach activities to record and share interactions and activities with employers, prevent duplication while expanding our employer engagement across the area.
-Additionally, quarterly webinars are conducted with CareerSource Florida, the business liaisons and the business services managers from the core program partners to update on employer engagement and share best practices.
+Core program partners are engaged in conversations to explore using this system in their business outreach activities to record and share interactions and activities with businesses, prevent duplication while expanding our business engagement across the area.
+Additionally, quarterly webinars are conducted with CareerSource Florida, the business liaisons and the business services managers from the core program partners to update on business engagement and share best practices.
 Information and resources are shared on these calls on best practices in industry sectors, expanding business engagement success in recruitment strategies.

-B. support a local workforce development system that meets the needs of businesses in the local area;
+B. Support a local workforce development system that meets the needs of businesses in the local area;